huggingface/blog/trl-peft.md

 |:--:|
 | <b>The output activations original (frozen) pretrained weights (right) are augmented by a low rank adapter comprised of weight matrics A and B. </b>|

 This technique allows the fine tuning of LLMs using a fraction of the memory requirements.
 There are, however, some downsides.
-The forward and backwards take approximately twice as slow, due to the additional matrix multiplications in the adapter layers.
+The forward and backward pass is approximately twice as slow, due to the additional matrix multiplications in the adapter layers.

 ### What is PEFT?